-When percolating water leaves the root zone, it can conceptually be partitioned into a component that discharges directly to surface water and a component that discharges to groundwater from where it will eventually - often some years later - discharge into the streams.
-In Denmark, the pathways for water and nutrients in agricultural catchments are analysed in the Agricultural Catchment Monitoring Programme.
-Nitrate concentrations are measured in soil water, water from tile drains, upper groundwater and surface water from three loamy catchments and two sandy catchments.
+When percolating water leaves the root zone, it is partitioned into a component that discharges to surface water and a component that discharges to groundwater from where it will eventually - often some years later - drain into the streams.
+The pathways for water and nutrients in agricultural catchments are analysed in the Agricultural Catchment Monitoring Programme.
+Nitrate concentrations are measured in soil water and in water from tile drains from three loamy catchments and two sandy catchments.